 I do love parsnips with my Christmas dinner, for me, it’s just not the same without them.
 The growing year wasn’t a successful one overall and despite germination setbacks due to cold, wet soils, once again my parsnips haven’t let me down.
 My spade and fork are at the ready, I can almost taste their sweet, earthy flavour already.
 Yum!

-December is a great month to finish tidying, tackle repairs to structures, winter dig and generally plan and look forward to the coming growing season!
+December is a great month to finish tidying, tackle repairs to structures and generally plan and look forward to the coming growing season!

 - Harvest Brussels sprouts from the bottom up